coronel08/my-notes/notes/docs/aws.md

     -   AWS CodeCommit - used for software version control by developers. github clone
         -   Use AWS STS with AssumeRole API to share cross accounts.
 SSH Keys, Git credentials, AWS access keys, or HTTPS credentials in user profiles.
 Doesnt support HTTP public access
     -   AWS CodeBuild - continuous integration service allows testing code, jenkins clone
+        -   compiles source code, runs unit tests, and produces artifacts.
+Can build docker images
-        -   builds docker images, uses buidspec.yml(placed at root folder) for instructions
+        -   Buidspec.yml(placed at root folder) for instructions
         -   by default can't access resources in VPC, CodeBuild is launched outside of VPC
         -   Timeouts - default value is 8 hours, can change it between 5 min - 8 hours.
         -   Deployment - allows more control over deployment compared to Elastic Beanstalk(EBS)